SAINTCROSS10/hello-world/README.md

 # hello-world
-Amet's trying to learn something new.
+Amet trying to learn something new.